Awards

 The late Charles Downie was a pioneer of palynology in the U.K. and a mentor who guided the thinking and development of many postgraduate students who passed through the University of Sheffield.
 Through the efforts of former colleagues at Sheffield, a permanent memorial was established to recognize Charles’ contribution to micropalaeontology.

-An award will be made annually to an early career researcher who, in the opinion of the Committee, has published the most significant paper in any journal based on their postgraduate research in the previous year that includes micropalaeontology.
-The award of £200 and a 1-year free membership to the Society will be presented at the Micropalaeontology Society’s AGM held in November each year.
+An award is made annually to an early career researcher who, in the opinion of the Committee, has published the most significant original paper in any journal or book based on their postgraduate research in the previous year that includes micropalaeontology.
+Significance is understood as the extent to which the work has influenced, or has the capacity to influence, knowledge and scholarly thought, or the development and understanding of policy and/or practice.
+The award of £200 and a 1-year free membership to the Society will be presented at the Micropalaeontology Society’s Annual General Meeting held in November each year.

 Past recipients of the Charles Downie Award: